Complete Financial Questionnaire

 You know what it is.

-But just in case you’ve forgotten: Life Insurance gives your family a tax-free lump sum if you or your other half dies during the term of your policy.
+But just in case you’ve forgotten: Life Insurance pays out a big wedge of spondoolies if you or your other escapes to the Great Beyond off during the term of your policy.

 Term Life vs Whole of Life